George Floyd protests in Richmond, Virginia: July

 On July 1, construction crews removed the Stonewall Jackson Statue at the corner of Arthur Ashe Boulevard and Monument Avenue, making it the first statue the city government had removed.
 On July 7, construction crews removed the J.E.B.
 Stuart Statue at the corner of Monument Avenue and Lombardy Street, making it the second statue the city government had removed.

-On July 25, a dump truck was set on fire during a Solidarity with Portland protest in south Richmond.
+On July 25, a dump truck was set on fire during a Solidarity with Portland riot in south Richmond.
 An unlawful assembly was declared at 11 pm.
 Mayor Stoney and Police Chief Gerald Smith jointly announced that white supremacists had been acting as agents provocateurs, "marching under the banner of Black Lives Matter, an attempt to undermine an otherwise overwhelmingly peaceful movement."

 August

-Throughout August, more efforts were made by the Richmond Police Department and the mayor's office to quell the ongoing protests, which had been occurring for nearly two months.
+Throughout August, more efforts were made by the Richmond Police Department and the mayor's office to quell the ongoing protests and riots, which had been occurring for nearly two months.
 On August 7, the Police Department actively disassembled camping area around the Lee Monument site, citing complaints from nearby residents.
 On August 11, the unofficial historic markers were removed by city officials, and the RPD upped its efforts to prevent overnight camping on the site.

 On August 13, the ongoing protests joined with student activist groups at nearby Virginia Commonwealth University to defund or abolish the VCU Police Department.
 Demands included the release the department's line-item budget for the last five fiscal years, for the university to sever ties with the Richmond Police Department, to redirect all police monies to mental health services, and to actively ban the Immigration and Customs Enforcement (ICE) from entering the campus.

 On August 16, the sign marking the name "Marcus-David Peters Circle" was removed, although the RPD denied responsibility.